pulumi/docs/reference/cd-azure-devops.md

 - An account on https://app.pulumi.com.
 - The latest CLI.
   - Installation instructions are [here](https://pulumi.io/quickstart/install.html).
-- A bare repo and set the remote URL to be your Azure DevOps project.
+- A git repo with your Azure DevOps project set as the remote URL.
   - To learn more about how to create a git repo in your DevOps project, click [here](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=vsts&tabs=new-nav).

 ## Stack and Branch Mappings
+> The names used above are purely for demonstration purposes only.
+You may choose a naming convention that best suits your organization.

 The scripts below act on a hypothetical stack: `acme/acme-ui`.
 `acme-ui` contains the infrastructure code or `pulumi` program.
 It also contains an Angular-based SPA.
 The git repo for this look like this: